rajdyp/my-study-deck/python/python_for_coding_interviews.md

     return inner()

 print(outer("a", "b"))

-# can modify objects but not reassign
+>>> abc

-# unless using nonlocal keyword
+# can modify objects but not reassign unless using nonlocal keyword
 def double(arr, val):
     def helper():
-        # Modifying array works
+        # modifying array works
         for i, n in enumerate(arr):
             arr[i] *= 2